Azure/Service-Fabric-Troubleshooting-Guides/Deployment/SFRP-VMSS-Validations.md

 #### Required action

 - Explicitly set `properties.virtualMachineProfile.osProfile.windowsConfiguration.enableAutomaticUpdates: false`, in the VMSS OSProfile
-- Follow the details in this doc to set up auto os upgrades for your SF cluster <https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade>
+- Follow the details in this doc to set up auto os upgrades for your SF cluster <https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade>, specifics to ServiceFabric can be found [here](https://learn.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade#service-fabric-requirements)
+  - Find VMSSs of durability of Silver or Gold
+  - Ensure the Service Fabric Extension has TypeHandlerVersion 1.1 or above
+  - Turn on automatic OS upgrades by setting `properties.upgradePolicy.automaticOSUpgradePolicy.enableAutomaticOSUpgrade: true`

 ## Existing Validations